North by Northwest

-What's the story?
+What's the Story?

-Cary Grant stars as Roger Thornhill, an advertising executive who is mistaken for a spy named George Kaplan.
+In NORTH BY NORTHWEST, Cary Grant stars as Roger Thornhill, an advertising executive who is mistaken for a spy named George Kaplan.
 When his life is turned upside down, Thornhill decides the only way to get his life back is to track down the real Kaplan himself.

+Sure to entertain viewers with even the most diverse of tastes, the film is a true cinematic pleasure with an impressive pedigree.
+North by Northwest is consistently light and comic.
+Some sort of silly comment or joke relieves even the tensest scene.
 Cary Grant is superb as Thornhill.
 The character demands large tonal shifts, from mama's boy to suave sophisticate, from terrified man on the run to indignant pawn of the government, and Grant pulls it all off convincingly.
 Eve Kendall (Eva Marie Saint) is a perfect foil for Thornhill's man under pressure.
 She's cool and mysterious, leaving Thornhill unsure of whether to trust her for much of their time together.

 Talk about who Roger Thornhill is at the beginning and the end of this movie.
 Has the experience made him a better person?
 What is the underlying message of the movie?